lexicHQ/docs/channel.md

 ### Properties

-Below is a table with the definition of properties to configure your web chat module:
+Below is a table with the definition of properties to configure your widget:

 | Configuration | Value|
 | -- | -- |